The Oaks

 Teacher Feature:

-Meet The Conservatory's latest addition!
+Meet The Conservatory's latest additions!

-Mary Loeffelbein - Piano & Voice
+Colin Foster - Piano & Cello

 “The Lordship of Christ should include an interest in the arts.
 A Christian should use these arts to the glory of God, not just as tracts, mind you, but as things of beauty to the praise of God.”